 Our child-friendly safeguarding leaflets can be found here –

 Our guidance for who to contact during a school closure can be found here – Safeguarding information during a closure

 Our visitor’s safeguarding leaflet can be found here – safeguarding leaflet.
 There are also copies of this in the school entrance.

 Our Designated Safeguarding Lead s (DSLs) are: Michelle Hastings and Tracy Grundy

-The Governor responsible for Safeguarding is: Helen Hare
+The Governor responsible for Safeguarding and Anti-Bullying work in school is: Helen Hare

 The Chair of Governors is: Helen Gormley